hwdeboer1977/midnight-polisZK/README.md

 ## How a claim works

-An employee creates a **claim key** while still employed and sends its *hash* to their employer.
-When employment ends, the employer signs a write-once attestation containing that hash.
-A relay folds every termination for the month into one Merkle tree and publishes the root.
+When employment ends, the employer signs a write-once attestation — needing **nothing from the employee** to do it — and the month's terminations are folded into one Merkle tree whose root is published.

-To claim, she proves — in zero knowledge — that she holds the key behind a leaf in that tree, that she worked long enough, and what her final salary was.
-The chain learns the period, that *a* claim happened, and one opaque nullifier.
+To claim, she proves — in zero knowledge — that a leaf naming her wallet is in that tree, that she worked long enough, and what her final salary was.
+The chain learns the period, that *a* claim happened, and one nullifier.
 Not who, not which employer, not how much.

+**She needs one file: the payslip her employer already sends her.** Everything else is assembled in her browser — her leaf reconstructed from public payroll state and her own key, her path built from the period's published leaf digests.
+Nobody tells her which leaf is hers; she recomputes her own digest and finds the match.

+⚠️ One thing this buys convenience with: the nullifier is derived from her wallet, so **anyone holding her payment address can tell that she claimed** — never how much, never her salary, never which employer.
+Removing the claim key is what traded that away, and [docs/privacy.md](docs/privacy.md#wave-2-hardening) records what would restore it.

 The anonymity set is everyone terminated in the same month, platform-wide.
 That is the design, and it is why the fund is one shared contract rather than one per